eddie-energy/architecture/arc42/eddie-framework/solution-strategy/solution-strategy.md

 This means to cover multiple MDAs and PAs, there need to be multiple implementations to cover the differences.
 This is what a region connector does.
 It implements the permission process for one PA or country and collects the data for one MDA or country.
-So there are different region connectors for all countries, PAs and MDAs where these concepts are implemented differently.
+So there are different region connectors for all countries, PAs, and MDAs, where these concepts are implemented differently.
 Sometimes multiple PAs and MDAs implement the same permission process and provide the data in a common format, in this case there is only one region connector for multiple PAs and MDAs.
 In othe cases there are multiple countries implementing the same permission process and data formats.
 Here one region connector can cover multiple countries.

 ### How is permission to data given?

-In order to access the data of a final customer, the final customer has to express the wish to share their data with the party hosting the EDDIE framework.
+To access the data of a final customer, the final customer has to express the wish to share their data with the party hosting the EDDIE framework.
 Then the region connector can create a permission request, which is sent to the PA.
-The PA validates this permisison request and shows it the final customer.
+The PA validates this permission request and shows it to the final customer.
 The final customer can accept or decline the permission request.
-Once it is accepted the PA notifies the region connector and at this point it is possible to retrieve the final customer's data.
+Once it is accepted, the PA notifies the region connector, and at this point it is possible to retrieve the final customer's data.

 ### How does a region connector integrate into MDA and PA?

-In order to create and manage permission requests a region connector has to integrate into the system of a PA.
+To create and manage permission requests a region connector has to integrate into the system of a PA.
 If it wants to retrieve data it needs to integrate in to the system of an MDA.
 MDAs and PAs have to offer an interface to interact with them.
-These interfaces can range from REST APIs to using messeging via the AS4 protocol.
+These interfaces can range from REST APIs to using messaging via the AS4 protocol.
-To access these interfaces a party hosting EDDIE has to registrate with the MDA and PA.
+To access these interfaces a party hosting EDDIE has to register with the MDA and PA.

 ### How is the data that is retrieved determined?

-The kind of data that is retrieved from a MDA is determined via a data need.
+The kind of data that is retrieved from an MDA is determined via a data need.
 A data need specifies what kind of data can be accessed.
 It differentiate between accounting point data and validated historical data.
 Furthermore, data needs for validated historical data specifies a start and end date, as well as what kind of energy data should be collected.